What is Supply Chain Management? Key Principles + Best Practices

 Order management

-With real-time visibility into your orders from the ShipBob dashboard and automated order processing, you can keep customers up-to-date and also easily access order management metrics and fulfilment performance.
+With real-time visibility into your orders from the ShipBob dashboard and automated order processing, you can keep customers up-to-date and also easily access order management and supply chain performance metrics.

 Carl Protsch, Co-Founder of FLEO Shorts